 All you need are 4 main ingredients – plus water !

-How to make homemade baked tortillas chips that crisp ?
+How to make homemade keto chips that crisp ?

 1- The thinner the better -follow my technique below – I roll my dough between two pieces of parchment paper – this is A MUST pressing the roller pin really well to make the dough super fine.
 Using parchment paper is not optional.
 It avoid the dough to stick to the roller pin, it makes dough super thin and the transfer of the chips on the baking chips is easier – all you need to do is to lift the piece of parchment paper onto the baking sheet.
 No need to move the rolled dough !!!

 2- Baking at hot oven and checking every minutes – usually thin tortillas chips are all cooked through after 6 minutes BUT depending on how thin they are they may required 1 extra minute.
 I always check the color of my tortillas chips every minutes after 6 minutes of baking.
 Most of the time they are cooked after 6 minutes, but well, sometimes I roll my chips a bit thicker and it will take up to 8 minutes.
 The color is your indicator.
 If it is golden brown it is ready !